It has been over 3 months since Naomi came to our home. I finally did an oil painting pet portrait for her.

 Last but not least, her favorite toy is rubber wrist band.
 I have no words on that one.
 I bought her toy mice, feather toy and so on but she loves our old rubber wrist band, and plastic Easter egg.

-In December 2020, I did a little oil painting of her.
+In December 2020, I painted my cat.
 In January 2021, I happen to see the proko challenge on Instagram.
 Topic is pet portrait!
 And judge is Aaron Blaise~!
 The most important thing is now I have a pet and I have a painting of her on hand~!
 So yes I submit this painting for January proko challenge.
 It is fun to participate.
 I guess this is the first time that I officially submit something to a “challenge”.
 Besides, their rules are straightforward.
 I’ve looked some other art challenges on Instagram and their rules are hundred pages book such as you have to follow 20 people first and # everyone when you post your picture.

 Here I present pet portrait for my cat, Naomi~